The Snowboard, the Subdural Hematoma, and the Secret of Life

-The massive pool of blood in my head was pressing precariously against my brain.
+The massive pool of blood in my head pressed precariously against my brain.
 The doctors marveled that I was alive, much less walking and talking.

 They looked and shook their heads in wonder at the MRI results.
 I politely reminded them I was indeed alive, awake, and actually in the room.